 Substantial revisions were made to the proposed rule to clarify certain timelines referenced in the regulation.
 Notices of Revised Rule Makings were published in the State Register on February 24, 2016 and March 16, 2016.
-Another emergency action is necessary at the April 2016 Regents meeting to immediately adopt these revisions clarifying the timelines and to otherwise ensure that the rule remains continuously in effect until it can be presented for adoption and take effect as a permanent rule.
+The proposed rule was adopted as an emergency measure at the April 2016 Regents meeting to immediately adopt these revisions clarifying the timelines and to otherwise ensure that the rule remains continuously in effect until it could be presented for adoption and take effect as a permanent rule.